 What is unique about this program?

 In addition to working with sea turtles, students will also be able to connect with the local community and volunteer at the village school.
 This provides an immersive experience and allows students to discover all facets of life in Costa Rica.

 What is included?

-Not Included (not intended to be an exhaustive list): Airfare, visas and visa application fees, eight lunches, beverages other than filtered water at meals, activities and admissions not referenced in the itinerary or deemed not program related, such as movies, expenses incurred by the participant that are outside the program description, such as excess baggage fees and damage to hotels, expenses related to unforeseen circumstances, such as transportation strikes and natural disasters, as well as personal and medical expenses.
+Not included in cost (this is not intended to be an exhaustive list): airfare; visas and visa application fees; personal and medical expenses; activities and admissions that are not program-related or referenced in the itinerary; beverages other than filtered water at meals; participant expenses that are outside of the program description, such as excess baggage fees and damage to hotels; expenses related to unforeseen circumstances, such as transportation strikes and natural disasters.

 How do the optional group flights work?